SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-07-19-android-native-development-kit-cookbook-a-review.markdown

 ### Chapter 4 “Android NDK OpenGL ES API”

-The graphics system makes an entrance in this chapter going through all the nitty gritty with the 2D / 3D rendering system and a basic overview for using Open GL shaders.&nbsp;&nbsp; It includes several basic examples to get you started with an appreciation of the area, graphics on most platforms is a very tricky area and this does a good job of explaining the basics well.
+The graphics system makes an entrance in this chapter going through all the nitty gritty with the 2D / 3D rendering system and a basic overview for using Open GL shaders.
+It includes several basic examples to get you started with an appreciation of the area, graphics on most platforms is a very tricky area and this does a good job of explaining the basics well.

 ### Chapter 5 “Android Native Application API”

-Here we start to get really native and work with Android Activities (pages) and working with the various input methods and sensors.&nbsp; There is also an important section on Assets which is critical since it is different on Android to most other platforms.
+Here we start to get really native and work with Android Activities (pages) and working with the various input methods and sensors.
+There is also an important section on Assets which is critical since it is different on Android to most other platforms.

 ### Chapter 6 “Android NDK Multithreading”

 One of the biggest pains on any platform is getting the performance and balance of you app or game right and running at a level appropriate to the user, this becomes crucial when you start working with cheaper devices and need to drag every last ounce of what little power that device has.

-Multi-threading (or breaking up your app into little chunks of processing) is the solution in many cases, as with everything though there are good ways to do multi-threading and there are bad ways.&nbsp; This chapter gives a good overview and offers some good practices when it comes to multi-threading
+Multi-threading (or breaking up your app into little chunks of processing) is the solution in many cases, as with everything though there are good ways to do multi-threading and there are bad ways.
+This chapter gives a good overview and offers some good practices when it comes to multi-threading

 ### Chapter 7 “Other Android NDK API”